ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

 The following rules are applied to the mapping between the retrieved Avro schema and the ClickHouse destination table:
 - If the Avro schema contains a field that is not included in the ClickHouse destination mapping, that field is ignored.
 - If the Avro schema is missing a field defined in the ClickHouse destination mapping, the ClickHouse column will be populated with a "zero" value, such as 0 or an empty string.
 Note that `DEFAULT` expressions are not currently evaluated for ClickPipes inserts (this is temporary limitation pending updates to the ClickHouse server default processing).
-- If the Avro schema field and the ClickHouse column are incompatible, inserts of that row/message will fail and the failure will be recorded in the ClickPipes errors table.
-Note that several implicit conversions are supported (like between numeric types), but not all (for example, an Avro `record`field can not be inserted into an `Int32` ClickHouse column).
+- If the Avro schema field and the ClickHouse column are incompatible, inserts of that row/message will fail, and the failure will be recorded in the ClickPipes errors table.
+Note that several implicit conversions are supported (like between numeric types), but not all (for example, an Avro `record` field can not be inserted into an `Int32` ClickHouse column).

 ## Current Limitations